-There are hundreds of sports out there to try and as life’s too short to fit them all in, we have put together a comprehensive list of top 10 adventure sports to add to your bucket list.
+There are hundreds of sports out there to try, and as life’s too short to fit them all in, we have put together a comprehensive list of top 10 adventure sports to add to your bucket list.

-2. Shark Cage Diving
+Shark Cage Diving

 The clue is in the name with canyon swinging.
 The participant lowers themselves down a cliff, usually by around 100m, and a specially designed system then allows you to swing vertically and horizontally.
-An activity which usually provides spectacular views and for those less confident, speeds can usually be adjusted to the participant’s desire.
+An activity that usually provides spectacular views and for those less confident, speeds can usually be adjusted to the participant’s desire.

 A zip-line is a long piece of cable which is attached to a pulley.
 The participant sits on the pulley and is propelled by gravity from one end of the cable to the other.
-Some zip lines can be extremely high with the world’s highest being The Monster in Puerto Rico which is 7,234 feet long!
-Most zip-lines are in stunning locations, whether it is through rainforests or oceans they are guaranteed to provide a fun and exhilarating experience.
+Some zip lines can be extremely high, with the world’s highest being The Monster in Puerto Rico which is 7,234 feet long!
+Most zip-lines are in stunning locations; whether through rainforests or oceans, they are guaranteed to provide a fun and exhilarating experience.

 Otherwise known as Volcano surfing or ash boarding, this sport is practised on the slopes of a volcano.
 Surfers usually hike up to the top of the volcano and surf down either sitting or standing aboard.
 There are, of course, a lot of risks involved, such as being hit by falling lava or breathing in poisonous gases.
 The volcanic ash can also cut the surfer, so when volcano surfing, protective clothing and goggles should be worn.